bnjihia23/Travlr-Getaways-App/README.md

-\- node\_modules folders have been removed to reduce file size.

 \- After downloading and unzipping, run 'npm install' in both travlr and travlr-mobile before starting.

 \- The backend must be running before starting the web or mobile apps.